zzerexx/scripts/README.md

 ## Update v1.4.0
 Added Look Tracers
 Draws a line that shows where the player is looking
+Similar to the lines you see while observing in csgo/valorant
 Notes:
 - This is based on the player's head cframe, so its not actually showing their cursor position
 - Both the head and look position must be on-screen to make the tracer visible (might change this in the future)